 Once that accumulation period is over, the investment is then annuitized into income payments.
 Depending on the age of the owner, there is a chance that the withdrawal ratio for a deferred-income annuity could be well above the 3% that many advisors use for investment portfolios today.

 But just as all investments have tradeoffs, so do annuities.
 The deferred-income annuity may be the best strategy for maximizing guaranteed income for the pre-retiree, but it comes at the cost of sacrificing flexibility.
-Much like creating one’s own pension, when a person purchases the annuity, in many cases, he or she would have no more access to that investment as a lump sum.
-That means he or she wouldn’t have as much cash on hand if other expenses arise.
-You should work with an advisor to take that into consideration when crafting your retirement plans.
+Much like creating one’s own pension, when a person purchases the annuity, in many cases, he or she would have little or no access to that investment as a lump sum.
+That means he or she wouldn’t have as much cash on hand if other expenses were to arise.
+You should work with an advisor to take that into consideration when crafting your retirement plan.

 While I understand why some selling practices and poorly implemented strategies have led to distrust among many consumers, those bad apples shouldn’t ruin it for the whole bunch.
 If structured properly, the right annuity could offer a smart strategy for income-seeking investors.

 I’m not advocating for or against the use of annuities in any given portfolio.
-But for investors focused on income, certain annuities could be a wonderful tool for a portion of your portfolio, provided you fully understand the product, how it fits into your overall plan and whether the advisor helping you purchase the annuity is looking out for your best interests.
+But for investors focused on income, certain annuities could be a solid tool for a portion of your portfolio, provided you fully understand the product, how it fits into your overall plan, and whether the advisor helping you purchase the annuity is looking out for your best interests.